 Preferential pricing means offering clients a better price or rate on all or part of their business.
 For example, a printer offers a lower price for each business card if you buy a thousand cards instead of a hundred.
 A shoe store offers a second pair of shoes at half price.

 Similarly, a bank may be able to offer you preferential pricing — a higher interest rate on investments or a lower interest rate on loans — if you use more of its products or services.

 After approving your application for a home mortgage, your bank’s mortgage specialist tells you that this mortgage would be available at a lower interest rate if you transferred your investments to the bank or its affiliates.

-After approving your application for an RRSP loan, you are offered a lower interest rate if you use the loan to buy the bank’s mutual funds.
+After approving your application for an RRSP loan, the bank offers you a lower interest rate if you use the loan to buy the bank’s mutual funds.

-The above practices are acceptable.
-The approval of your mortgage and RRSP loan is not conditional on your taking another bank product or service.
-Rather you are offered preferential pricing to encourage you to give the bank more business.
+The above conduct is acceptable.
+The approval of your mortgage or your RRSP loan is not conditional on your taking another bank product or service.
+Rather, you’re offered preferential pricing to encourage you to give the bank more business.

 Products or services are often combined to offer you better prices, incentives or more favourable terms than if you bought each product on its own.
 For example, a fast food chain advertises a meal combination that includes a hamburger, fries and a drink.
 The overall price is lower than if you bought the 3 items separately.

 Similarly, banks may offer you bundled financial services or products so that you can take advantage of package prices that are less than the sum of the individual items.